alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 I happen to be a social dev.
 My entire career except for a few months has been within pair programming cultures.
 I prefer rabbit holing with my headphones on for hours, getting lunch, then popping out and sharing what I made in a good pairing session.
 My personal preferred work routine would be 3 days pairing and 2 days solo coding, to be decided by me and my pair in our iteration planning meeting.

 That's all!
 LMK what your take is on pairing in the comments, and any additional factors I missed in the Time-to-Release Equation.
 Everything on here is a living document.

-(wondering about project halo idea for getting fresh set of eyes)